 A 14-year-old girl met by UNFPA staff was recovering from surgery after surviving multiple rapes.
 She told aid workers she still dreams of returning to school.

-That detail—her dream of school—illuminates what sexual violence steals from children in eastern DRC.
+Those details of her dream of school illuminate what sexual violence steals from children in eastern DRC.
 Not just their bodies and safety, but their futures.
 Their education.
 Their childhood itself.

 The Silent Starvation